johansatge/vuplicity/README.md

 Add a build task to wrap the app for each platform.

-### Schedules
+### Backup confirmation

-Add confirmation email - or notifications - with backup status.
+* Add confirmation email - or notifications - with backup status
+* Displays duplicity informations in the status tab (delta files, etc)

 ### Live progressbar